Citrus-Poppy Seed Cookies

 - 2 T. lemon juice

-If you liked these Citrus-Poppy Seed Cookies, you might like these recipes:
+If you like these Citrus-Poppy Seed Cookies, you might like these recipes:

 - Lemon Heaven Bars